PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Benchmark Construction

 \paragraph{Removing False Negatives.} False negatives refer to potential relevant documents in the corpus $\mathcal{D}$ that are overlooked in the current qrels $\mathcal{R}_{+}$.
-Given a query $q_j$, we design a two-step pipeline to remove false negatives, thereby reducing noise in position-aware information retrieval evaluation.
+Given a query $q_j$, we design a two-step pipeline to remove false negatives, thereby reducing noise in retrieval evaluation.
 1) \textit{Recall with embedding model}.
-Use the embedding model bge-m3~\cite{chen-etal-2024-m3} to search top-1000 relevant documents $\mathcal{L}^{recall}_{j} = \left[d_1, \cdots, d_{1000} \right]$ from the corpus $\mathcal{D}$ for $q_j$.
+Use the embedding model \texttt{bge-m3}~\cite{chen-etal-2024-m3} to search top-1000 relevant documents $\mathcal{L}^{recall}_{j} = \left[d_1, \cdots, d_{1000} \right]$ from the corpus $\mathcal{D}$ for $q_j$.
 2) \textit{Score with re-ranking models}.
-Use two re-ranking models (bge-reranker-v2-m3 and Qwen3-Reranker-0.6B) to score $\mathcal{L}^{recall}_{j}$.
+Use two relatively small re-ranking models (\texttt{bge-reranker-v2-m3} and \texttt{Qwen3-Reranker-0.6B}) to score $\mathcal{L}^{recall}_{j}$ for better efficiency.
 Each document $d_k \in \mathcal{L}^{recall}_{j}$ is then assigned a relevance score $s_{d_k}(\mathcal{M})$ by the re-ranking model $\mathcal{M}$.
 Specifically, if any $s_{d_k}(\mathcal{M})$ is higher than the baseline score $s_{d^{+}_j}(\mathcal{M})$, indicating a potential false negative, we execute a strict filtering protocol: permanently remove $d_k$ from the corpus $\mathcal{D}$.
 Consequently, to ensure dataset integrity, we also discard any query $q_{*}$ (along with its associated entries in $\mathcal{R}_{+}$) for which $d_k$ served as the ground-truth positive document.
 Rather than relabeling such documents as additional positives, we adopt this conservative strategy to avoid introducing ambiguous relevance signals and to preserve a single-positive-document setting for position-aware evaluation.

 After applying the above quality control process to each query, we obtain the refined query set $\mathcal{Q}'$, corpus $\mathcal{D}'$, and qrels $\mathcal{R}_+'$, which together constitute the final bilingual dataset for each domain.
 Overall, this intentionally conservative quality control process prioritizes annotation precision over coverage, which is essential for isolating and analyzing fine-grained positional effects.
+To further validate data quality, we reviewed 500 generated English query–document–reference span triples (details in Appendix~\ref{appendix_sec:hm_review}), confirming that our automated pipeline introduces minimal risk of accumulated hallucinations or semantic drift.